-2.5.1 Affordability of Water to Low Income People and Communities

-The cost of water and sewer currently is not a major strain on household budgets for low-income earners.
+2.5.1 Affordability of Water to Low Income People and Communities The cost of water and sewer currently is not a major strain on household budgets for low-income earners.
 The US EPA guidance for sewer system affordability recommends that water bills should not exceed 2.5% of household income and that total annual sewer costs not exceed 1.75% of household income for the municipality or system.
-Calculations for the lowest income quintile show that these thresholds are in the Combined Sewer Overflow municipalities and districts, which also encompass the most income-constrained urban areas.
+Calculations for the lowest income quintile show that, as of 2013, these thresholds were nor exceeded in the Combined Sewer Overflow municipalities and districts, which also encompass the most income-constrained urban areas.
 Data for our calculations were drawn from van Abs et al. 2014.
-Water Infrastructure in New Jerseys CSO Cities:

-Elevating the Importance of Upgrading New Jerseys Urban Water Systems.
+Water Infrastructure in New Jerseys CSO Cities: Elevating the Importance of Upgrading New Jerseys Urban Water Systems.
 Prepared for New Jersey Future.